Unified Communication - X Framework Library

 System Requirements

-CUDA v12.0 or higher.
-For information on how to install CUDA, please refer to NVIDIA documents for CUDA Toolkit.
+CUDA v8.0 or higher - for information on how to install CUDA, refer to NVIDIA documents for CUDA Toolkit.
+This version of HPC-X is compiled with CUDA v12.x.

-For GPUDirect support, need either a recent kernel with dmabuf support or a GPUDirect RDMA driver.
-For more information, please refer to DOCA-Host documentation.

-To install GPUDirect RDMA driver with DOCA-Host.
-For more information, please refer to DOCA-Host documentation.

 To check whether the GDR COPY module is loaded, run: